finasilvasantiste/hackbright__knit_it/README.md

 # Knit It
-‘Knit It’ is a single-page application that allows a user to search and browse knitting patterns available on ravelry.com.
+A single-page application that allows a user to search and browse knitting patterns available on ravelry.com.
 Users can register and log in, and if a user is logged in they can add, remove and browse patterns from their favorites list ("queue" in diagrams below).

 My web app is organized following a Model-View-Controller pattern.
 The backend is implemented in Python, the frontend is implemented purely in React.